 It is important that task instructions are concise and clear with as few sub-parts as possible.

 Instructions should be presented in a form that will allow the kids to retrieve them if he or she forgets, such as in writing and/or in pictorial form.

 Over time the child with ADHD should be encouraged to tackle tasks of increasing complexity.

-Kids with ADHD respond well to praise and rewards, which are applied when they achieve a desired target.
+Kids with ADHD respond well to praise and rewards, which are applied when they achieve the desired target.
 Small and immediate rewards are invariably more effective than long-term or delayed rewards.